Chita, Zabaykalsky Krai: City districts

 The city is subdivided into four administrative districts: Chernovsky (named after the Chernovskiye coal mines and colloquially known as "Chernovskiye"), Ingodinsky (named after the Ingoda River), Tsentralny, and Zheleznodorozhny.

 Chernovsky Administrative District used to be a mining settlement, which was incorporated into Chita in 1941.
 Chernovskiye mines themselves are a geological nature monument of international status.

 Transportation

 Chita is served by Kadala Airport, situated 15 km to the west.

+Chita railway station is a station on the Trans-Siberian Railway, between Ulan-Ude and Birobidzhan.

 Education

 Chita is home to several facilities of higher education: